 Considering to refinance your home loan – how to do it?

-Those who are mulling over their next step may be asking themselves, “How do I refinance my home loan in Australia?”
+Thsoe mulling over their next step may ask themselves, “How do I refinance my home loan in Australia?”
 Below is a walk-through to guide you through the process.

 The next step is to sit down and talk to your current lender to negotiate for a more competitive rate.
-It is likely they will give you a better option if the only other choice is to refinance with them or with another lender.
+They will likely give you a better option if the only other choice is to refinance with them or with another lender.

-Do some number crunching to make sure that you are truly going after a better deal.
-There are exit fees and break costs involved, so remember to use a refinancing home loan calculator to scrutinise all your expenses.
+Do some number crunching to ensure you are truly going after a better deal.
+Exit fees and break costs are involved, so remember to use a refinancing home loan calculator to scrutinise all your expenses.

 Some institutions have offerings such as a refinance home loan cash-back when you decide to switch.
 These, among other things, will come into play in the calculations.

-Other refinancing costs to bear in mind when you are thinking of refinancing are government fees, break costs, discharge fees, valuation fees and upfront fees on your new loan.
-With all the financial considerations, all the numbers need to be laid out before you make your final decision.
+Other refinancing costs to bear in mind when considering refinancing are government fees, break costs, discharge fees, valuation fees and upfront fees on your new loan.
+With all the financial considerations, all the numbers must be laid out before making your final decision.

 Who has the best home loan?

-Banking in Australia is dominated by four major banks: Commonwealth Bank of Australia (CBA), Australia and New Zealand Banking Group (ANZ), National Australia Bank (NAB) and Westpac Banking Corporation (Westpac).
+Four major banks dominate banking in Australia: Commonwealth Bank of Australia (CBA), Australia and New Zealand Banking Group (ANZ), National Australia Bank (NAB) and Westpac Banking Corporation (Westpac).

 Let’s look into the offerings of the Big Four banks and examine their distinct selling points to borrowers.
-(Current as at August, 2021)
+(Current as of August 2021)

 CommBank also has flexible loan features such as various free offsets and redraw to help you save money in your loan repayments and manage your funds the way you want.
 They also have a seamless refinance system, FASTRefi®, to help out eligible clients with their refinancing.

-Like CommBank, ANZ also offers the flexibility you need to manage your loan, whether you plan to repay it faster or redraw on your available funds.
-They can provide you both the certainty of a fixed-rate loan or the flexibility of a variable loan, depending on your preference and needs.
+Like CommBank, ANZ also offers the flexibility to manage your loan, whether you plan to repay it faster or redraw your available funds.
+Depending on your preference and needs, they can provide both the certainty of a fixed-rate loan and the flexibility of a variable loan.
 You can choose a split loan where you can enjoy what both loan types can offer.

-They also have fixed and variable home loan packages, low upfront costs, split loans, line of credit, paying interest only, among many other features.
+They also have fixed and variable home loan packages, low upfront costs, split loans, lines of credit, and paying interest only, among many other features.

 If you have been paying off your mortgage in Australia for several years, it may be a viable option for you to consider refinancing your home loan.
-The process will be easier than when you first applied for your home loan, and most of the procedures are quite similar, except you will be enjoying better rates and special mortgage features.
+The process will be easier than when you first applied for your home loan.
+Most of the procedures are pretty similar, except you will enjoy better rates and special mortgage features.

-You will also be addressing a need that you may have, such as debt consolidation or lower interest rates, which are the reasons why you contemplated the decision to refinance in the first place.
+You will also address a need that you may have, such as debt consolidation or lower interest rates, which is why you contemplated the decision to refinance in the first place.

-Still confused, talk to us!
-We are always here to help- with so many options available, it makes sense that you talk to your broker.
+Are you still trying to understand?
+Talk to us!
+With so many options available, we are always here to help; it makes sense that you talk to your broker.